AustroMelee/Avatar-Talent-Tree/docs/WATER_CONSTELLATION_BUILD_GUIDE.md

 ## System Overview

 The Eternal Flow represents mastery over water's three aspects: its adaptability, its life-giving nature, and its unyielding power.
-You have 17 Points of Knowing (PK) to allocate.
+You have unlimited Points of Knowing (PK) to allocate.
 Each current is a distinct philosophy, teaching a different truth about the element that flows through all life.

 ## Constellation Philosophy